Zudest/KingdomDuels/content/rules.md

     - A Tilemap can have Tiles of different colors with different effects, but unless otherwise stated all Tiles are White Tiles.
     - Red Tiles and Blue Tiles (also known as Player-colored Tiles) are controlled by the respective player(s) of that color.
 - **Obstructions**: Within a Tilemap, an Obstruction is a line that separate one tile from another and prevents a monster to move through it or attack through it, unless otherwise stated.
 The outer limit of the Tilemap (the white space without tiles) is considered an obstruction that cannot be removed through any means.

+**Subduel**: Some cards can declare or interact with a "Subduel" which acts as a completely separate time-gated game created by an effect.
+It's a game within the game.
+When a subduel is in place, the players must play and finish that subduel with different cards before returning to the main duel.
+The result of a Subduel has no meaning or effect on its own on the main duel, unless an effect says so.

 **Piercing Damage**: If a monster attacks with an ATK that is higher than the DEF of a monster in DEF Position, the attacking player inflict the difference as Battle Damage.